Mary Simon named as Canada's first Indigenous Governor General

 “Canada is a place defined by people.
 People who serve those around them, who tackle big challenges with hope and determination, and above all, who never stop working to build a brighter tomorrow.
 In other words, people like Mary Simon,” Trudeau said, making the announcement at the Canadian Museum of History across the river from Parliament Hill.

 “Today, after 154 years, our country takes a historic step.
-I cannot think of a better person to meet the moment,” he said.
+I cannot think of a better person to meet the moment,” he said, adding that he sees Simon’s new top position as one where she “will help continue paving that path ahead, and we will all be stronger for it.”

 Queen Elizabeth II approved the appointment, on Trudeau’s recommendation.
 Simon is currently Canada’s Governor General Designate and once installed, will out-rank Trudeau, in holding the second-highest federal office in Canada after the Queen.

+Simon began her introductory remarks in Inuktitut, and went on to thank both Trudeau and the Queen for their confidence in her taking on this “very historic opportunity.”

+“I believe we can build the hopeful future in a way that is respectful of what has happened in the past…If we embrace our common humanity and shared responsibility for one another, Canada's greatest days are yet to come,” Simon said.

 From Nunavik, in northern Quebec, Simon has long been an advocate for Inuit rights and culture.
-She has worked as a radio host and later served as chair of Inuit Tapiriit Kanatami and the National Inuit Education Committee.
+She has worked as a radio host with CBC North and later served as chair of Inuit Tapiriit Kanatami and the National Inuit Education Committee.

 While the position is largely ceremonial, Simon will also become the top commander of the Canadian Armed Forces, and can play a crucial role in constitutional matters and within minority governments when it comes to questions of confidence.